 Short Stories

 Alice began writing stories as a child, and she has never stopped.
 She is the author of the story chapbook, Sea, Sky, Islands (Noontime Books, 2019), as well as dozens of short stories published in literary journals and anthologies.
-She was a finalist for the Flannery O’Connor Award for Short Fiction and the Glimmer Train Fiction Prize and has been awarded residencies at Cummington Community of the Arts, the Djerassi Resident Artists Program, and Hedgebrook, as well as grants from UC Berkeley and the New Hampshire State Council on the Arts to devote time to writing fiction.
+She was recently nominated for the Pushcart Prize and has been a finalist for the Flannery O’Connor Award for Short Fiction and the Glimmer Train Fiction Prize.
+She has been awarded residencies at Cummington Community of the Arts, the Djerassi Resident Artists Program, and Hedgebrook, as well as grants from UC Berkeley and the New Hampshire State Council on the Arts to devote time to writing fiction.

 Sea, Sky, Islands celebrates the beauty of the San Juan Islands